 Here’s how to make the most of Brisbane before and after cheering on the mighty Wallabies this July.

-Whether you're after a riverside room with a view, a boutique stay tucked into one of Brisbane's leafy inner-city pockets, or something within walking distance of Suncorp Stadium so the post-match pint is just steps away from home, Brisbane's accommodation scene has you covered.
+Whether you're after a riverside room with a view, a boutique stay tucked into one of Brisbane's leafy inner-city pockets, or something close to Suncorp Stadium, Brisbane's accommodation scene has you covered.

 Don’t just stay for the game, discover the abundance of things to do in Brisbane from the quiet and cultural to the loud and adventurous, and everything in between.